ManixI/ludumDare54/issues.md

  - [27] add vertical scrolling
  - [28] add speed pads
  - [29] add multiple platform paths
- - [30] fix speed of player so constantly in motion
  - [32] add game over screen
  - [33] associate powerups with platform to guarantee at reachable height
  - **[35]** more interesting platform patterns